jfnavarro/st_admin/README.md

 This is a web based tool that we use to create datasets/accounts and grant access to them.
-This tool works with the Spatial Transcriptomics API (link here) to access the MongoDB database.
+This tool works with the Spatial Transcriptomics API (link here) and must be properly configured to do so.
 The access is restricted and the authentication is performed with the OAuth2 protocol.

+All the users and datasets created trough this tool will be accessible using the ST Viewer (link here) if it is configured to connect to the same ST API.

 See LICENSE file for licensing and references.

 ## General Documentation

-It is important that the deployment configuration is in sync with the deployed API (link here).
+It is important that the deployment configuration is in sync with the deployed ST API (link here).

 #### Backend System Overview